Freeze-in and freeze-out of sterile neutrino dark matter: The model

-Strict experimental constraints on $\theta_i$ mandate that the $y_i$ are tiny.
-For instance, for $m_N = 7.1$ keV, x-ray bounds constrain $y_i\lesssim 10^{-13}$~\citep{Drewes:2016upu}, while sterile neutrino decays to an active neutrino and a Majoron pose an even stronger constraint, $y_i\lesssim 10^{-19} (10^{-6}/f)$.
-We thus take the limit of vanishing Yukawa couplings $y_i$ in the following and work with the $U(1)_N$ symmetry instead of lepton number.

 In Eqn.~\eqref{lagrangian} we take $\kappa \ll 1$, its smallness is protected by an enhanced Poincar\'e symmetry in the limit that $\kappa \to 0$ (see \cite{Foot:2013hna}).
 The potential at zero temperature is minimised by the VEVs, $v$ and $v_\phi$.
-The VEV of $\phi$ breaks $U(1)_N$, giving mass to the sterile neutrino.
-As CP is conserved in the scalar sector, there is no mixing between the CP-even states $\varphi$, $h$ and the CP-odd pNGB $\alpha$.
+The VEV of $\phi$ spontaneously breaks lepton number, giving mass to the sterile neutrino.
+As CP is conserved in the scalar sector, there is no mixing between the CP-even states $\varphi$, $h$ and the CP-odd pNGB $\alpha$, a Majoron~\cite{Chikashige:1980ui,Schechter:1981cv}.
 The mass matrix for $h, \varphi$ is

-The mixing of $\varphi$ with the Higgs induces a coupling of two $\alpha$ particles with a pair of SM fermions, however this is suppressed by the small mixing.
+The mixing of $\varphi$ with the Higgs induces a coupling of the SM Higgs with two $\alpha$ particles and of $\varphi$ with a pair of SM fermions, however this is suppressed by the small mixing.
 Since the off-diagonal elements are tiny due to the factor of $\kappa$, we have

 The first relation gives $\lambda \approx 0.129$ in order to explain the SM Higgs boson mass of $m_h=125$ GeV.
 The CP-even scalar mass eigenstates $(s_1,s_2)$ are

 with the mixing angle given by

 The last approximation holds as long as $m_h^2-m_\varphi^2 \gg 4\kappa v v_\phi$, but breaks down when the scalar masses are almost degenerate.
 As the mixing angle is very small, we will neglect it except when it is important for a physical process like the production of the new scalars from Higgs decay or annihilation.
 In this limit, the relevant interactions of the CP-even scalars are